 Here are some pictures showing you what happens.
 Of course, we didn’t click on the link and so we don’t know the exact scam this person was attempting to pull.
-But after scanning the link in the email out of curiosity, we realized it truly was a malicious link.
+But after scanning the link in the email, we realized it was malicious.
 There are other detailed cases of this happening.

 This is a phishing scam.
 They will use your account information: potentially scamming you via taking funds, holding information hostage, or through downloading a virus of some sort, and controlling your machine.